lablup/backend.ai-webui/README.md

 Recommended for production.

 Note: You have to enter the certificates (`chain.pem` and `priv.pem`) into `certificates` directory.
 Otherwise, you will have an error during container initialization.

+Note: We strongly suggest you to use console-server instead of serving console only.
+Console server contains Backend.AI console inside.

 ```
 $ docker-compose build console-ssl  // build only